Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning: Experiments

 \subsection{Experimental setup}

-\textbf{Training and evaluation procedure.} Our agent is trained on synthetic graphs of size $n=30$ that are generated using the graph models listed below.
-The given budget is $15\%$ of the total edges $m$ that are present in the initial graph.
-When performing the attacker simulations, the initial local map contains the subgraph induced by all nodes that are $2$ hops away from the entry point, which is sampled without replacement from the node set.
+\textbf{Training and evaluation procedure.} Our agent is trained on synthetic graphs of size $n=30$ that are generated using the graph models listed below. \customhl{Every agent has a budget $b$, defined as a percentage of the total edges $m$ in the graph.
+This definition is based on the normalization using the total number of edges and enables consistent comparisons over different graph sizes and topologies.
+Where not specified otherwise, we use $b=15\%$.} When performing the attacker simulations, the initial local map contains the subgraph induced by all nodes that are $2$ hops away from the entry point, which is sampled without replacement from the node set.
 Training occurs separately for each graph model and objective $\mathcal{F}$ on a set of graphs $\mathcal{G}_{\text{train}}$ of size $\vert\mathcal{G}_{\text{train}}\vert=6\cdot 10^2$.
 Every $10$ training steps, we measure the performance on a disjoint validation set $\mathcal{G}_{\text{validation}}$ of size $\vert\mathcal{G}_{\text{validation}}\vert=2 \cdot 10^2$.
 We perform reconfiguration operations on a test set $\mathcal{G}_{\text{test}}$ of size $\vert\mathcal{G}_{\text{test}}\vert=10^2$.
 To account for stochasticity, we train our models with 10 different seeds and present mean and confidence intervals accordingly.
-Further details about the experimental procedure (e.g., hyperparameter optimization) can be found in the Appendix.
+Further details about the experimental procedure (e.g., hyperparameter optimization) can be found in the Appendix~\ref{A:implementation_details}.

 \textbf{Synthetic graphs.} We evaluate the approaches on graphs generated by the following models:

 \textit{Barab\'{a}si--Albert (BA)}: A preferential attachment model where nodes joining the network are linked to $M$ nodes~\cite{barabasi1999}.
 We consider values of $M_{ba}=2$ and $M_{ba}=1$ (abbreviated BA-2 and BA-1).